UK Intrastat returns

 HMRC publishes detailed guidelines about your Intrastat return, Section 6.
 How to complete your Suplementary Declaration provides all possible scenarios for your nature of transaction combinations.

-UK nil and corrective Intrastat returns
+NI nil and corrective Intrastat returns

 If no transactions are to be reported, a nil Intrastat return should be filed.
-UK regulations do not foresee this specific requirement; however, it is recommended to submit nil returns in case no transactions have been made in that reporting period.
+HMRC regulations do not foresee this specific requirement; however, it is recommended to submit nil returns in case no transactions have been made in that reporting period.

 Corrective Intrastat returns